 Research projects

-At the moment I am running, or involved in running, two research projects.
-I am Principal Investigator of a project funded by the European Research Council, which seeks to defend a new approach in epistemology, and to apply it to a range of problems in epistemology, the study of rationality, and meta-ethics.
-I am also co-PI of a project funded by the Academy of Finland, which explores a range of issue at the intersection of epistemology and ethics regarding the evaluation of belief.
+Previously I was Principal Investigator of a project funded by the European Research Council (2018-2023), which seeked to defend a new approach in epistemology (feasibilism) and to apply it to a range of problems in epistemology, the study of rationality, and meta-ethics.
+I am also a member of a Kone Foundation funded project The Many Faces of Inquiry.

 Competence is neither necessary nor sufficient for most of the successes we care about.
 Good outcomes can come about as a result of good luck, and the best, most expert efforts can be thwarted by bad luck.
 But what about successes like knowledge, rational belief, understanding, and morally right action?
 Could one, for instance, believe competently, while failing to believe rationally?
 Or, is there such a thing as incompetent knowing?
 A core hypothesis of this project is that there is: cases of both competent failure and incompetent success arise for any success we might care about.